CANIS-NAU/NetGauge_Games/README.md

 - the ndt7_service_implemention branch needs to be merged with the mapping_service_implementation branch, and then all of that merged into main.
 You may want to reach out to me (Cole) when you do this and I can help you with merge conflicts.
 - When we built the iOS version of the app and listed it on our Apple Developer account we made a typo, meaning the project is recognized as `NetGagueGames` and not `NetGaugeGames`.
 This, unfortunately, is not a simple fix at all.
 We will need to remake the app in the Apple Developer account and then regenerate *all* of the permissions files and signing certifications that Apple requires when developing any sort of app.
 Additionally, we will need to go through the iOS-specific files and change any reference to `NetGagueGames` to `NetGaugeGames`.
 - Read through this documentation for spelling errors.
+- The Data Dashboard needs to be completed -> the structure of the dashboard exists and is merged into main/can be seen when app is deployed.
+What is left to finish is that the buttons within the feature need to pull in the real data from the FireStore and display it on the dashboard; this can be doen by following the structure used for the mapping features and session manager.

 ## Things That Will Likely Change
 There are a handful of systems that were built to be minimally functional and will likely need to change as the app grows towards a more fleshed out system.